parimalsatyal/neustadt.fr-metalsmith/src/essays/against-a-user-hostile-web.md

 Here's a basic list:

 ### For end users (you, dear reader)
-- If you use Chrome as your main browser, consider switching to [Chromium](https://www.chromium.org), the open-source version of the browser.
+- If you use Chrome as your main browser, consider switching to [Firefox](https://www.mozilla.org/en-US/firefox/new/), the browser built by the non-profit Mozilla.
 Consider minimalist browsers like [Min](https://minbrowser.github.io/min/) (and choose to block all ads, trackers and scripts) to browse news websites.
 If you like a certain news source, support it by subscribing if you're able!
 - Install a content/ad blocker for your browser: I recommend [uBlock Origin](https://github.com/gorhill/uBlock) (available for Firefox, Chrome and Safari on most platforms).
 - Install [HTTPS Everywhere](https://www.eff.org/https-everywhere) for your browser; this forces your information through secure, encrypted channels (HTTPS vs HTTP one) if possible.
 It can also be configured to only allow connections to HTTPS websites.
 - Think about how much information/details you provide to social media platforms like Facebook, Linked, Twitter and Instagram.
 They already have quite a lot (including the ability to recognize you by name on photographs), but what other information are you volunteering?
 Where you are, whom you're with, information about your friends?